ramcodehub/bondly/PHASE3_ADVANCED_FEATURES.md

 ✅ **Professional Performance**
 ✅ **Comprehensive Monitoring**

-**Your CRM now features cutting-edge real-time capabilities, advanced analytics, and AI-powered insights - positioning it as a market-leading solution!** 🚀
+**Your Bondly now features cutting-edge real-time capabilities, advanced analytics, and AI-powered insights - positioning it as a market-leading solution!** 🚀

 ## 📋 **Next Steps**